 \section{Introduction}

-Image Quality Assessment (IQA) aims to automatically evaluate the quality of images in accordance with human judgments, represented by a Mean Opinion Score (MOS).
+Image Quality Assessment (IQA) aims to automatically evaluate the quality of images in accordance with human judgments represented by a Mean Opinion Score (MOS).
 Specifically, No-Reference IQA (NR-IQA) focuses on developing methods that do not require a high-quality reference image and that are consequently more easily applicable in real-world scenarios.
 NR-IQA plays a critical role in diverse industries and research domains.
-For example, given the large number of photos that are captured and shared daily on social media platforms, it is imperative to design approaches that can measure image quality objectively to be able to store and process these images effectively.
-However, for such approaches to be reliable, they need to exhibit strong generalization capabilities.
+For example, given the large number of photos that are captured and shared daily on social media platforms, it is imperative to design approaches that can measure image quality objectively to store and process these images effectively.

 Most NR-IQA methods are opinion-aware, \ie they require human-labeled MOS as supervision during the training process \cite{su2020blindly, saha2023re, zhang2023blind, zhao2023quality}.
 Some approaches, such as HyperIQA \cite{su2020blindly} or LIQE \cite{zhang2023blind}, directly train the model parameters on IQA datasets.
 Other methods, namely QPT \cite{zhao2023quality} or Re-IQA \cite{saha2023re}, pre-train an encoder on unlabeled data via self-supervised learning and then either fine-tune the encoder weights or train a linear regressor using MOS.
 However, annotating IQA datasets is expensive and resource-intensive, as several human ratings are needed for each image for its MOS to be reliable.
 For example, the FLIVE dataset \cite{ying2020patches}, which contains 40K real-world images, required about 4M ratings, up to 50 for a single image.
 The need for human annotations significantly hinders the scalability of opinion-aware approaches.
-In addition, these methods show limited generalization capabilities and thus applicability to real-world scenarios, as their performance considerably deteriorates on unseen datasets.
+In addition, these methods show limited generalization capabilities and thus applicability to scenarios where labeled data is unavailable, as their performance considerably deteriorates on unseen datasets.
 To remove the requirement for expensive MOS, several opinion-unaware approaches have been proposed \cite{ma2017dipiq, babu2023no, gu2019no}.
-Nevertheless, existing opinion-unaware methods achieve significantly lower performance than supervised approaches in cross-dataset experiments, thus exhibiting limited applicability.
+For instance, CL-MI \cite{babu2023no} introduces a two-stage self-supervised approach that employs two different training strategies for synthetically and authentically degraded images.
+Nevertheless, existing opinion-unaware methods achieve significantly lower performance than opinion-aware approaches in cross-dataset experiments, thus exhibiting limited applicability.